Harper Valley PTA (film)

 Harper Valley PTA is a 1978 American comedy film inspired by the popular 1968 country song "Harper Valley PTA" written by Tom T. Hall and performed by country singer Jeannie C. Riley.
 The film starred Barbara Eden, Nanette Fabray, Ronny Cox, Louis Nye and Susan Swift, directed by Richard Bennett and Ralph Senensky (who left the production during filming, and was replaced by Bennett), and primarily released to drive-in theaters throughout the summer of 1978.
-The film has a cult following in fans of the original song.
+The film has a cult following among fans of the original song.
 The film's promotional tagline is: "The song was scandalous.
 The movie is hilarious!"

 Plot

 Stella Johnson is a beautiful widowed single mother who lives in the town of Harper Valley, Ohio.
 She sells cosmetics door-to-door for the fictitious AngelGlo Cosmetics and is not afraid to enjoy life.
 Her fourteen-year-old daughter, Dee, is a student at Harper Valley Junior High School.

-After leaving school, Dee brings her mother a letter from the school's Parent Teacher Association board, which is led by the pompous and snobbish Flora Simpson-Reilly.
-The letter denounces her for her not following the societal mores of the day and the community, and threatens to expel Dee from school if Stella does not change her ways more to the board's liking.
+After leaving school, Dee brings her mother a letter from the school's Parent-Teacher Association board, which is led by the pompous and snobbish Flora Simpson-Reilly.
+The letter denounces her for not following the societal mores of the day and the community and threatens to expel Dee from school if Stella does not change her ways more to the board's liking.

-Infuriated by the board's supposed superiority and their glaring hypocrisy, Stella storms to the PTA meeting being held that day, and proceeds to tell most of the PTA members off by exposing their hidden skeletons for the town to see.
+Infuriated by the board's supposed superiority and their glaring hypocrisy, Stella storms to the PTA meeting being held that day and proceeds to tell most of the PTA members off by exposing their hidden skeletons for the town to see.

 After her house is toilet papered and a rock with a vile note attached is thrown through her window in retaliation, Stella prepares to get even with those who would want her driven out of town.
 She teams up with her friends, beautician Alice Finley and bartender Herbie Maddox, and (along with Dee's help) exacts revenge on six of the hypocritical PTA members, with methods that include: tricking a married male board member who has repeatedly tried to date Stella into a disastrous rendezvous; embarrassing Mrs. Simpson-Reilly at one of her grand social gatherings; exposing the secret antics of a supposedly prim-and-proper female board member/teacher; and sending a herd of pink-painted elephants into the bedroom of an alcoholic board member.

 Stella finds out that one of the male PTA members, wealthy Willis Newton (who was not a party to the PTA letter), has fallen in love with her.
 Will and another male on the PTA board, Skeeter Duggan, the town's notary public, are sympathetic to Stella and do not agree with Flora and her cronies.
 After being informed by Will of the current PTA board's incompetence and mismanagement and with his help, Stella is convinced to make a run for President of the PTA, a move which infuriates Flora and her allies.